Airbus, Air France want EU green funds used for jet incentives - documents

 The disclosures come as investors increasingly press carbon-intensive industries for transparency about their lobbying on climate issues.
 InfluenceMap provides research to Climate Action 100+, whose 575 members manage $54 trillion in assets.

-In a significant blow to Exxon (XOM.N) management, shareholders last month appointed three activist directors to push energy transition goals and passed a BNP Paribas (BNPP.PA) resolution ordering the oil giant to report on whether its lobbying aligned with the Paris Agreement. read more
+In a significant blow to Exxon management, shareholders last month appointed three activist directors to push energy transition goals and passed a BNP Paribas resolution ordering the oil giant to report on whether its lobbying aligned with the Paris Agreement.

 Airbus pitched its “green stimulus” incentives to Brussels officials on Feb.
 9, according to a redacted copy of the presentation - even suggesting they might apply to planes ordered before the pandemic, shoring up order books.